-Equations (\ref{mM}) are the micro-macro formulation of the kinetic equation (\ref{ki}) that we want to use to design our AP scheme.
-The following proposition shows that this formulation is indeed equivalent to the kinetic equation (\ref{ki}).
-0,3cm
+Equations (\ref{mM}) correspond to the micro-macro formulation of the kinetic equation (\ref{ki}) to be used to design our AP scheme.
+The following Proposition shows that this formulation is indeed equivalent to the kinetic equation (\ref{ki}).

 \begin{Proposition} \ \begin{enumerate} \item Let $(f,S)$ be a solution of (\ref{ki}) with initial data $(f_0,S_0)$.
 Then $(n,g,S)$, where $n=\langle f\rangle $ and $g= \frac{1}{\varepsilon}(f-M(v) n)$ is a solution to a coupled system (\ref{mM}) with the associated initial data: